Relative cyclotomic structures and equivariant complex cobordism

 where the maps are as described at the start of the section.
 We note that this is functorial for $(\cR,A)$ in $\aBPair$ and sends weak equivalences to $\aF_{p}$-equivalences. \end{cons}

-If we fix a cyclotomic base $\cR$ whose underlying $\bT$-equivariant commutative ring orthogonal spectrum is cofibrant (in either the standard model structure or the model structure of~\cite{BM-cycl23}), then we get a functor from cofibrant $R$-algebras to $\aBPair$ (sending $A$ to $(\cR,A)$).
-The essence of the following theorem is that the construction $TC_{z}(THH_{z}^{\cR}(A))$ gives a point-set model of $TC^{\cR}(A)$ functorial in both $\cR$ and $A$.
+If we fix a precyclotomic base $\cR$ whose underlying $\bT$-equivariant commutative ring orthogonal spectrum is cofibrant (in either the standard model structure or the model structure of~\cite[Thm.~C]{BM-cycl23}), then we get a functor from cofibrant $R$-algebras to $\aBPair$ (sending $A$ to $(\cR,A)$).
+The following theorem asserts that $TC_{z}(THH_{z}^{\cR}(A))$ gives a point-set model of $TC^{\cR}(A)$.
+As a consequence, $TC_{z}(THH_{z}^{\cR}(A))$ extends $TC^{\cR}(A)$ to be functorial in both $\cR$ and $A$.

-\begin{thm} For $\cR$ a fixed cyclotomic base whose underlying $\bT$-equivariant commutative ring orthogonal spectrum is cofibrant in the model structure of~\cite{BM-cycl23}), then the composite functor $TC_{z}(THH_{z}^{\cR}(-))$ viewed as a functor from cofibrant $R$-algebras to the stable category is naturally isomorphic to the functor $TC^{\cR}(-)$. \end{thm}
+\begin{thm} Let $\cR$ be a precyclotomic base whose underlying $\bT$-equivariant commutative ring orthogonal spectrum is cofibrant in the model structure of~\cite[Thm.~C]{BM-cycl23}.
+Then the composite functor $TC_{z}(THH_{z}^{\cR}(-))$ viewed as a functor from cofibrant $R$-algebras to the stable category is naturally isomorphic to the functor $TC^{\cR}(-)$. \end{thm}